virantha/airframe/README.rst

 .. warning:: Any other image files in the FlashAir upload directory will be deleted, so make sure you backup anything you want to keep from your SD card.

-The image files from Flickr will be cached in a sub-directory called :file:`.airframe` in the location you invoked airframe from, so as long as you rerun from the same directory, the script will only download new files from Flickr.
-If you want to redownload all the files from scratch, just :command:`rm .airframe` these files.
+The image files from Flickr will be cached in a sub-directory called ``.airframe`` in the location you invoked airframe from, so as long as you rerun from the same directory, the script will only download new files from Flickr.
+If you want to redownload all the files from scratch, just ``rm .airframe`` these files.

 The script will also only upload new images to the FlashAir card, and ignore any files that are already present on the card.
 If you want to force a clean upload, do the following: